PublicDomainRelease/ModelMuse/readme.txt

 RbwRuler
 xbase

-The GraphicEX directory does not have a package but it needs to be added to the search path.
+The GraphicEX and xygraph directories do not have packages but they need to be added to the search path.